Afternoon Tea at Warren House – a Country House Retreat in Kingston:

-Afternoon Tea at Warren House includes a reasonable choice of teas, all properly served as leaf tea in bodum teapots.
-We loved the little egg timer to allow you to work out exactly how long your tea should brew (there’s three timers with different coloured sand for different types of teas).
+Afternoon Tea at Warren House includes a reasonable choice of teas, all properly served as leaf tea in Bodum teapots.
+We loved the little egg timer to allow you to work out exactly how long your tea should brew (there are three timers with different coloured sand for different types of teas).

 The tea tower is a traditional mixture of sandwiches, scones and patisserie.

 Finger sandwiches came with three different fillings.
 Goats cheese and roast pepper, smoked salmon with cucumber and dill crème Fraiche and ham with English mustard mayonnaise.
 My favourite?
 The smoked salmon mixture which worked really well with the cucumber adding a little crunchiness.
 And, we were offered extras…

 Plain and fruit scones were prettily presented with two choices of homemade jam and clotted cream and with a side dish of butter.
 Miniature in size, these were just a little dry and crumbly for our taste.
 But there again, that was a great excuse to add more clotted cream.
 We both loved the bellini jelly (the large pot on the plate, which turned out to be a kind of naughty palate cleanser.

 Patisserie was as fine as anything I’ve tried in London.
 Four small cakes which looked immaculate and which, more importantly, tasted delicious.
 Green apple mousse was a soft, fluffy, piquant mouse on a light sponge base while the poppy seed cupcake was a tiny buttercream topped mouthful.
 And, not one but two chocolate cakes.
 While the milk chocolate and Earl Grey tea mousse was delicate and light, I particularly liked the rich, dark, hazelnut chocolate tart with a coco nib tuille.